Concave Utility Reinforcement Learning with Zero-Constraint Violations: Problem Formulation

 where $V_\gamma^{\pi, P}(s)$ is the discounted cumulative reward on following policy $\pi$, and $\rho_{\pi}^{P}\in\Delta(\mathcal{S}\times\mathcal{A})$ is the steady-state occupancy measure generated from following policy $\pi$ on MDP with transitions $P$ \cite{puterman2014markov}.
 Similarly, we also define the long-term average costs as follows:

-The agent interacting with the CMDP $\mathcal{M}$ aims to maximize a function $f:[0,1]\to\mathbb{R}$ of the average per-step reward.
+{ The agent interacts with the CMDP $\mathcal{M}$ for $T$ time-steps in an online manner and aims to maximize a function $f:[0,1]\to\mathbb{R}$ of the average per-step reward.
 Further, the agent attempts to ensure that a function of average per-step costs $g:[0,1]^d\to\mathbb{R}$ is at most $0$.
-The goal is represented mathematically as:

-\begin{remark} Note that the model, the proposed algorithm, and the analysis can be easily extended to $M$ convex constraints $g_1\cdots, g_M$ by applying union bounds. \end{remark}
+In the hindsight, the agents wants to play a policy $\pi^*$ which which satisfies: